-Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch by The Dodo’s Veterinary Advisory Board, shares the formula for how far you should walk your dog and other activities if they’re opposed to getting their steps in.
+Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch’s Veterinary Advisory Board, shares the formula for how far you should walk your dog and other activities if they’re opposed to getting their steps in.

 Just like people, dogs benefit mentally and emotionally from being stimulated in new ways outside of the home.
 During walks, dogs really get to be dogs, smelling everything in sight, including all the pheromones of other dogs and animals about your neighborhood.
 And, of course, it’s great exercise.

 Almost all dogs appreciate going on walks to some degree.
 Athletic and high-drive breeds, like German Shepherds and Australian Cattle Dogs, love longer and more frequent walks compared to couch potato breeds, like my Chihuahua Henry.

 Weather, especially extreme heat or cold, should be factored in before any walk.
 Your pet’s age and health are important, too.
 Many older dogs have some degree of osteoarthritis, and excessive walking or any exercise can actually make things worse off for them.

 This really depends on the individual.
 Young, healthy, fit dogs are more than happy to walk several miles, whereas a geriatric dog with some degree of arthritis should have walks limited to as many as a few blocks.